By A Web Design

 The middle school at Stanley-Boyd consists of approximately 205 students in grades 6th-8th.
 Parents and staff believe that all students can learn at a high level.
 Professional development opportunities, updating curriculum to meet state and national standards, and the development of student learning communities are an integral part of this belief.
 The district recently implemented a "no zero" policy to ensure the success of all students.
 A pyramid of intervention provides specific steps to help students learn the necessary skills and develop good work habits so that no child fails.

-In addition to a strong academic curriculum, students have the opportunity to participate in a wide variety of extra curricular activites including Science Olympiad, student council, band, choir, FFA, and peer mediation.
-Team sports include corss country, volleyball, football, wrestling, boys' and girls' basketball, and track and field.
-Golf and softball are offered in the community during the summer months.
+In addition to a strong academic curriculum, students have the opportunity to participate in a wide variety of extra curricular activites including Science Olympiad, student council, FFA, and peer mediation.
+Team sports include cross country, volleyball, football, wrestling, boys' and girls' basketball, and track and field.
+Golf, baseball, and softball are offered in the community during the summer months.